What is a pterygium?

 Amniotic Membrane Graft with Fibrin Glue (No Stitch Surgery)

-Dr. Fishman performs pterygium surgery with either a conjunctival autograft or amniotic membrane graft because of a reduced risk of recurrence.
-In some instances, he uses adjuvant Mitomycin C to further improve results.
+Pterygium surgery with either a conjunctival autograft or amniotic membrane graft can reduce the risk of recurrence.
+In some instances, adjuvant Mitomycin C can be used to further improve results.
 In this technique, the pterygium is removed, and the cornea regains clarity.
-The gap in the conjunctival tissue, where the pterygium was removed, is filled with a amniotic membrane graft.
+The gap in the conjunctival tissue, where the pterygium was removed, is filled with a graft.

 No-stitch surgery is made possible by the use of a modern tissue adhesive called Tisseel*.
-Tisseel is a fibrin sealant that allows Dr. Fishman to secure an Amniotic Membrane Graft in seconds rather than minutes.
+Tisseel is a fibrin sealant that seals the Amniotic Membrane Graft in seconds rather than minutes.
 After about one week the tissue adhesive dissolves with no residue, leaving the eye to heal comfortably.
 Although tissue adhesive is derived from human blood products, no cases of blood borne infection have ever been reported among millions of patients treated with this material in heart and lung surgery.

 The eye may be red for up to two weeks, but ultimately there is almost no scar.
 Plan on being off from work for one week.
 (You can safely return to work immediately if you wish, but usually the eye is quite red for about a week).
 Ice bags and pain pills are advised for the first day, but after that you just need to instill antibiotic-steroid eyedrops four times daily for two weeks.